-Following the DOH/DDSD process for public comment on rate determination methods, HSD/MAD secures public input through a variety of means including state-wide informational meetings, mailings, emails, newspaper announcements, web postings, and public hearings.
+Following the DOH/DDSD process for public comment on rate determination methods, HSD/MAD provides the opportunity for formal public comment during the waiver amendment process.

+The State secures public input through a variety of means including state-wide informational meetings, mailings, emails, newspaper announcements, web postings, and public hearings.
+Input is sought from a wide range of stakeholders representing active waiver recipients, families, persons on the Waiting List who are individuals that could be served in the future, advisory and advocacy groups, providers, Tribal leadership, Indian health clinics, university clinics, and hospitals.
+Individuals are invited to submit comments via postal mail, email, fax, phone, or in person at public hearings.

-AMENDMENT NM.019.07.01
+AMENDMENT NM.015.03.01